huderlem/porymap/docsrc/manual/introduction.rst

     Porymap Empty Window

-The first thing we'll do is open a Gen 3 decompilation project with *File -> Open Project…* (``Ctrl+O``).
+The first thing we'll do is open a Gen 3 decompilation project with ``File > Open Project…`` (``Ctrl+O``).
 A folder selection dialog will pop up.
 Choose the location of your existing decompilation project.
 After doing so, Porymap will take a few seconds to load the project, and the main window should now be displaying the first map.
 (In ``pokeemerald``, it's Petalburg City.)

 .. figure:: images/introduction/porymap-loaded-project.png